ernestomr87/backend-challenges-to-do/challenges/beginner/service-ip-address-tracker.md

 ## Introduction

-The "IP Address Tracker Service" challenge is designed to create a RESTful API that tracks and geolocates IP addresses, providing information about their geographical location.
+The "IP Address Tracker Service" challenge is designed to create a REST API that tracks and geolocates IP addresses, providing information about their geographical location.

 ### Objectives